Some of the numbers presented in this website may not be the most recent available

-is mostly driven by increased carbon dioxide in the atmosphere.
-It leads to fundamental changes in the Earth’s climate.
+Mostly driven by increased carbon dioxide and methane in the atmosphere, it leads to changes in the Earth’s climate.

 Forecasts of oil and gas supply, and indeed of all energy sources, need to include consideration of how potential legal and social curbs on the use of carbon fuels will impact their use.